-- Limited tinnitus – By far the most common type of tinnitus, limited tinnitus is the short-term experience of tinnitus symptoms.
-While this expression of tinnitus often does not last over five minutes, it can last up to several days.
-This type of tinnitus should act as a warning sign to those experiencing it as it signifies that some level of hearing loss is likely occurring.
+Limited tinnitus – By far the most common, is a short-term experience often lasting from over five minutes to several days.
+This type of tinnitus could be a warning sign that some level of hearing loss is likely occurring.

-- Objective tinnitus – The only form of tinnitus which can be perceived by others is objective tinnitus.
-Those experiencing this kind of tinnitus need to be seen immediately by a medical professional, as outwardly perceivable tinnitus is a sign potentially serious problems with your inner ear or other health issues.
-Our hearing specialist can check you for objective tinnitus and refer you to the appropriate ear specialist if needed.
+Objective tinnitus – This is the only form that can be perceived by others and needs to be seen immediately by a medical professional.
+Objective tinnitus is a sign of potentially serious problems with your inner ear or other health issues.

-- Somatic tinnitus – This form of tinnitus is heavily tied to the individual’s sensory system.
-Some individuals have found neck pain can create a trigger for their tinnitus, while other experience tinnitus symptoms as their bodies receive signals from their neck, face, head, tongue, arms, trunk, and temporomandibular joint (TMJ).
+Somatic tinnitus – This form is typically related to physical movement or touch.
+Some have found neck pain to trigger their tinnitus; others experience tinnitus symptoms generated by muscle spasms in their face, head, tongue, arms, trunk, and temporomandibular joint (TMJ) as well.

 As you can see, part of the difficulty in treating tinnitus lies in the ability of the hearing specialist to understand the individual’s perception of tinnitus.

-- Pulsatile – The tinnitus sounds come in pulsing waves.
-These sound waves can often be found to beat in time with the individual’s heartbeat.
-Somatic tinnitus is often linked to pulsatile tinnitus perception.
+Pulsatile – Sounds are perceived to come in pulsing waves that often beat in time with the individual’s heartbeat.

-- Tonal – Strongly linked to subjective tinnitus, the perception of tonal is experienced as near-continuous sound with defined frequencies.
+Tonal – Tonal perception is experienced as near-continuous sound with defined frequencies.
 These frequencies can overlap but remain distinct and clear in their expression.

-Also, some may perceive more than one sound when it comes to their tinnitus.
-Instead of hearing a single type of disruptive frequency, the tinnitus sufferer may hear both a buzzing sound and a screeching sound or other sound combinations.
+It’s important to note that instead of hearing a single type of disruptive frequency, some tinnitus sufferers may hear both a buzzing and a screeching sound or other sound combinations.